konstellation-io/website/content/en/docs/KRE/user/60_observavility/_index.md

 ### InfluxDB

-KRE containerizes and deploys an InfluxDB image responsible for the handling and usage of metrics.
+KAI Server containerizes and deploys an InfluxDB image responsible for the handling and usage of metrics.
 This DB is accessed by the nodes through a client, this client is passed down to the nodes inside the handler's context, one of the handler's calling arguments.

 ### Chronograf

-A Chronograf image will also be containerized and deployed by KRE.
+A Chronograf image will also be containerized and deployed by KAI Server.
 Chronograf will consume data from the influxDB through *Flux* queries then display it in dashboards.

 Several dashboards can be contained within Chronograf, one for each project for example.